JUNE – what to look out for

 The birds of both the North and South Pools are busy hatching and raising young.
 If you look carefully from the hides, you might see young Coots, Moorhens and ducklings out on the water.
-On the islands Lesser Black-backed Gulls and Oystercatchers have been nesting and the young should have hatched.
+When Lesser Black-backed Gulls and Oystercatchers nest on the islands their young should have hatched out.
 The Oystercatchers’ chicks are especially vulnerable until they can fly.

-Hopefully the swans on the Ecology Park pond will have cygnets, so please be careful to keep your dogs well clear while in this area.
+At the time of writing this the swans on the Ecology Park pond have got cygnets, so please be careful to keep your dogs well clear while in this area.

 This photograph is of the 2018 family of Mute Swans on Swan Lake.